Happiness (group): 2015–2016: Second studio album GIRLZ N' EFFECT and first tour

-2017-present: Single albums and E.G.family's first tour
+2017–2023: Singles, E.G.family's first tour and disbandment

 The group released their 10th single "REWIND" on February 8, 2017, the day before the 6th anniversary of their debut.
 On March 10, 2017, it was announced that Miyuu would undergo surgery on her left knee due to a lateral meniscus injury and halt her activities until she was fully rehabilitated.
 On August 27 in the same year, the group participated on the annual festival a-nation, being their first time participating in it.
 The group released their 11th single "GOLD" on September 10, 2017.
 The single ranked #1 on Oricon's weekly singles chart on the following week, being their first #1 single.